Energy insights for March 2026

 Understanding deregulation in Texas

 Most of Texas has a deregulated energy market, giving residents and businesses the power to choose their electricity company.
 With deregulation, energy suppliers compete to offer you the best electric plans in Texas.
 You can compare rates, plans, and providers to find your ideal match.
-The term “power to choose” is common in deregulated markets.
-It is also the name of the official website of the Public Utility Commission of Texas (PUCT), the regulatory body overseeing the Texas electricity market.

-Texas energy suppliers vs utility companies
+Texas energy suppliers vs. utility companies

 Texas energy providers and utility companies play different roles in deregulated markets compared to regulated ones.
 Here’s how they differ in Texas: